1. To install the GPIB-USB interface, connect the USB connector from the GPIB-USB interface to a USB port on your computer.

 Use the following video tutorials or the document below to assist you in completing this task:

-Open MAX by clicking on the icon located on your desktop or by going to Start»Programs»National Instruments»Measurement & Automation.
+Open MAX by clicking on the icon on your desktop or by going to Start»Programs»National Instruments»Measurement & Automation.

 Figure 2.
 MAX Main Menu